-This review discusses the organization of molecules or nanoparticles inside porous host materials.
+This review is about molecules and nanoparticles inside porous host materials.
 The guest species, driven by interactions with themselves and with the host matrix, form regular structures inside pores, cavities, or channels of molecular size.
-The resulting compounds have peculiar optical and electronic properties, which are exploited in various applications.
-For example, luminescent silver nanoclusters or dye molecules can be incorporated into zeolites or metal organic frameworks, leading to applications in solar cells, catalysis, sensing and photonics.
+The resulting compounds have interesting optical and electronic properties, which are exploited in various applications.
+For example, luminescent silver clusters or dye molecules can be incorporated into zeolites or metal organic frameworks, leading to applications in solar cells, catalysis, sensing and photonics.
 There are many possible ways to produce these organized "host-guest" materials, which have been successfully tested in actual devices as well.

 Why is it important?

 We use porous matrices – zeolites, mesoporous materials, metal organic frameworks – to organize molecules and produce technologically relevant materials.
 How can we improve the ordering of the molecules and the performances of the materials?
 Here, mineral science can help.
 Many minerals have regular porous structures, which contain organized assemblies of simple molecules.
 These assemblies are surprisingly resistant to high temperatures or high pressures.
 Understanding why these natural architectures are so stable may give us hints for designing new robust host-guest materials.

 Read the Original

 This page is a summary of: Supramolecular Organization in Confined Nanospaces, ChemPhysChem, April 2018, Wiley, DOI: 10.1002/cphc.201701090.

 This post is a slightly extended version of the present summary.
 It contains some examples and pictures.